If you feel unsafe for any reason, please call 911 or your local emergency number.

 Food was uncertain.

-Safety depended on staying close to others.
+Safety required staying close to others.

 Are we safe?

-What the Body Learns
+What the Body Learned

-The body learned fast:
+The body learned quickly:

-• What hurts.
+• What hurts

-• What keeps you close.
+• What keeps closeness

-• What keeps you alive.
+• What keeps you alive

-Those lessons stuck.
+Those lessons remained.

 What Still Runs Today